Common Facelift Myths to Discuss With Your Facial Plastic Surgeon in Colorado

 Your look will not appear unnatural if you choose a facial plastic surgeon in Colorado who is experienced and knows how to make incisions where they are not noticeable.
 This helps to give you a natural look after your facelift.

-When you choose Dr. Ladner to perform your facelift, the entire procedure including the incision is tailored specifically to each patient.
+When you choose Dr. Ladner to perform your facelift, the entire procedure, including the incision is tailored specifically to each patient.
 Incisions are placed in natural creases in front of and behind the ear so that it is unnoticeable.
 During the procedure, the skin is elevated off of the underlying soft tissue structures.
 In most cases, the underlying connective tissue is also elevated.
 This helps to provide more natural, long-lasting results.
 At the end of the procedure, the tissues are re-draped and the extra tissue is removed.

 Myth #2: I Can Get the Same Results with Injectables

 While a facelift does reduce wrinkles, it also tightens the skin so that the skin is not sagging.
 Injectables can not do this.
 Many people who use injectables must repeat the procedure regularly when the results begin to wear off.
 You can take this quiz to see what’s right for you.